deangerber/hanami-bookshelf/README.md

 # Hanami Bookshelf

-A implementation of the hanami getting started guide.
+An implementation of the hanami getting started guide.

 ## Basic instructions